Stuffed Steak and Cauliflower Cheese Recipes

 Cook on both sides until the steak is sealed and brown.
 This only takes about twenty seconds on both sides.
 The reason this is done is to keep most of the meat juices from escaping into the stuffing.
 You do not want dry and tough steak.

-Remove the Fat for a Healthy Steak
+Remove the Fat

 I do not like eating the fat that is on the steak.
 But at this stage I leave it on the meat.
 There are two reasons for this.
 The juices and flavour from the fat can mix with the stuffing and it is so much easier to remove the fat once it is cooked.